Home HealthTopics Health Centers Reference Library Research

 Symptoms and Tests for Diabetes

 African American women looking over test resultsMany people have diabetes for years before it is ever diagnosed.
-In fact, nearly 1/3 of diabetics are undiagnosed.
+In fact, nearly 1/3 of diabetics are have the disease but have not been diagnosed by a doctor.

 Symptoms

-Warning signs that indicate a doctor's visit is necessary include:
+Warning signs that mean a doctor’s visit is necessary include:

-It is good to keep in mind that simply having one or more of these symptoms does not automatically mean that you have diabetes.
+It is good to keep in mind that simply having one or more of these symptoms does not automatically mean that you have a diabetes diagnosis.
 To check your risk, the American Diabetes Association has a Diabetes Risk Test that you can take online.

 Tests to Diagnose Diabetes

-If your physician suspects the possibility that you have diabetes, he or she may have you take some of the following tests.
+If your doctor suspects the possibility that you have diabetes, he or she may have you take some of the following tests.

 Fasting Blood Glucose Test